xenondevs/Docs/docs/invui/index.md

 !!! bug "Make sure to not also include InvUI classes in your plugin jar"

-    If you're loading InvUI using the PluginLoader approach above, make sure to not also include InvUI classes in your plugin jar.
-For example, if you're using Maven Shade, make sure that InvUI is marked as `<scope>provided</scope>`, or that you're using the `compileOnly` configuration in Gradle.
+    If you're loading InvUI using the PluginLoader approach above, make sure to not also include InvUI classes in your plugin jar. (i.e. mark the dependency as `<scope>provided</scope>` in Maven or use the `compileOnly` dependency configuration in Gradle)

-Alternatively, if you're creating a fat jar, you can also set the `paperweight-mappings-namespace`manifest attribute to `spigot`.
+Alternatively, if you want to create a fat jar, you can also set the `paperweight-mappings-namespace`manifest attribute to `spigot`.
 For more information, refer to the [Paper Documentation](https://docs.papermc.io/paper/dev/project-setup#plugin-remapping).

 !!! warning "Mojang-mapped artifacts on the repository"